MasonN808/personal_website/index.md

 My research interests lie in reinforcement learning, explainability, AI safety, and applications to robotics.

-Fun Fact: My Erd&ouml;s number will be 4
+Fun Fact: My Erd&ouml;s number will be a 4

 <!-- ### Inline styles and components
 Text can be **bold**, _italic_, or ~~strikethrough~~.